kubeshop/testkube-docs/docs/articles/ephemeral-clusters.md

 ### Triggering provisioned resources

-Once resources have been created in your ephemeral cluster and the agent has connected to its Testkube Environment, you can trigger/use them in any way supported by Testkube.
+Once your Testkube resources have been created in your ephemeral cluster and the agent has connected to its Testkube Environment, you can trigger/use them in any way supported by Testkube.
 In case of Workflows, you might use a GitOps approach to deploy [Execution CRDs](/articles/test-executions) to trigger their execution, trigger Test Executions [from CI/CD](/articles/cicd-overview), or simply use/automate the